Saturday, January 14, 2017

 Getting through any of the towers will never be easy thanks to a barrage of unusual nasties to either shoot or avoid - and one that flies by to conveniently get in your way.
 Access to the top will involve careful strategy because your route is broken thus forcing you to use opposite sides of the tower depending on where you are.
 Always consider the option of using these tunnels to quickly nip through, they might come in handy to avoid those flying obstacles!!

 Nebulus may sound easy but, it's actually very challenging and a brisk time limit allows little room for error.
 Bumping into an enemy will drop you down to the previous ledge, which is fantastic because that doesn't necessarily mean a frustrating loss of life, nor will it impede your momentum as you pick yourself up to try that part of the tower all over again.
-However, if there isn't a ledge to land on, you might fall even further down thus requiring lots of hefty backtracking, which could prove too much if little time remains.
-Ohh, the pressure!!
+However, if there isn't a ledge to land on, you might fall even further down thus requiring lots of hefty backtracking.

 Falling further still (and into the water) is strangely fatal for this froggy - the only frog ever to have existed who can't handle the deep waters.
 Yup, that means we lose a life!
-Also interesting is a bonus game is featured between the levels - this has Pogo travelling to his next tower via a nice horizontally-scrolling level.
+Also interesting is a bonus game featured between the levels - this has Pogo travelling to his next tower via a nice horizontal scrolling level.
 It's a shooter with lots of Psygnosis-busting smooth parallax scrolling!
-It should have been longer because I really enjoyed it a bunch.
+It should have been longer because I really enjoyed it a bunch (best viewed on a real ST).

 Right then, you guessed it!
 Yep, it's time for another cool screenshot...